A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Introduction

 In this work, we investigate whether a forward modeling procedure built around the approximate Bayesian computation (ABC) statistical inference method can extract meaningful information about the properties of low-mass dark matter haloes perturbing strong lensing images.
 As opposed to determining a concise mathematical expression, our forward modelling method relies on robust modelling of the perturbations on lensing images induced by small dark haloes which can directly build up a relation between the models of interest and the observations without any further assumptions.
 The approach was first applied to strong lensing by \citet{Birrer2017} who analysed the strongly lensed quasar RXJ1131-1231.
 Subsequently, \citet{Gilman2019} used this approach to study flux ratio anomalies of point-like sources with a full realisation of dark matter haloes including line-of-sight dark haloes.

-We apply the ABC framework to a simulated sample of 50 strongly lensed extended sources, representative of Hubble Space Telescope imaging of the SLACS survey \citep{Bolton2006}.
+We apply the ABC framework to a simulated sample of 50 HST-resolution strongly lensed extended sources, which is a comparable number of lenses to the high-quality strong lensing SLACS sample \citep[][but the details of our sample are different from those of SLACS]{Bolton2006}.
 Each simulation contains a full cosmological realisation of small dark haloes whose redshift distribution requires analysis using multiplane ray tracing.
 To apply the ABC method we simulate and refit each of these 50 lenses $20\,000$ times, producing a total of $1$ million lens models.
 The scale of this analysis necessitates an automated framework for lens modelling, for which we use the open source software \text{PyAutoLens}\footnote{https://github.com/Jammy2211/PyAutoLens}.
 Our aim is to determine whether the cumulative distortions due to the many dark matter haloes perturbing the light of the lensing arcs can be extracted to determine the halo mass function and hence the dark matter particle mass.
-In particular, we focus on whether this is feasible with existing imaging of the SLACS sample.

 Our main goal is to demonstrate that this signal is present in HST imaging of strong lenses and that it can, in principle, be extracted using modern lens modeling techniques given realistic levels of noise.
 However, our study is based on idealized systems: we make a number of simplifying assumptions for the structure of the lens and source and neglect effects such as an imperfect PSF model, correlated noise or inadequate lens light subtraction.
 These assumptions will need to be relaxed before our methodology can reliably be applied to real data, including, for example, a non-parametric source model \citep[e.g.][] {Warren2003}, additional complexity in the lens model \citep{Vegetti2009, Nightingale2019} and a proper treatment of the PSF and of correlated noise.